Author's Note: I don't include full names on my quotations, but you can find them with a quick Google search.

 Resolutions are well kept when they jump with inclination. —Goldsmith

 Life would be much easier if we only needed to commit to things to which we are inclined.
 But part of our needed growth comes from setting out on paths that are not convenient or fun.
 In setting those directions, we still can choose the path that most closely aligns with our natural inclinations.
-A small amount of inclination toward a goal is like having a light breeze behind us when riding a bike.
+A small amount of propensity is like having a light breeze behind us when riding a bike.
 It helps us move forward more easily, especially when we hit a hill.

 We won't be perfectly focused, perfectly resolute.
 There will be times our focus and endurance will abandon us.
 But we must learn to bring them back more quickly and more fully.
 This takes attention, rehearsal, and resolution.
 Resolution can produce more resolution if we choose the right objectives.